DescartesResearch/TeaStore/GET_STARTED.md

          4. [Parameter Logging](#2214-parameter-logging)
       2. [OpenTracing with Kubernetes and Istio](#222-opentracing-with-kubernetes-and-istio)
 3. [Building and Customizing the TeaStore](#3-building-and-customizing-the-teastore)
+4.
+The TeaStore is a micro-service reference and test application developed by the Descartes Research Group at the University of Würzburg.
+The TeaStore emulates a basic web store for automatically generated, fictitious teas, tea accessories and supplies.
+As it is primarily a test application, it features UI elements for database generation and service resetting in addition to the store itself.

+The TeaStore is a distributed micro-service application featuring five distinct services plus a registry.
+Each service may be replicated without limit and deployed on separate devices as desired.
+Services communicate using REST and using the Netflix "[Ribbon](https://github.com/Netflix/ribbon)" client side load balancer.
+The five services are as follows:
+* _tools.descartes.teastore.webui_: WebUI Service
+* _tools.descartes.teastore.auth_: Authentication Service
+* _tools.descartes.teastore.recommender_: Recommender Service
+* _tools.descartes.teastore.persistence_: Persistence Provider Service
+* _tools.descartes.teastore.image_: Image Provider Service

+Services register at a separate simple registry, which is provided with the TeaStore.
+Any service registering with the registry is automatically called by all other services which require it.

+The TeaStore is designed to be a reference / test application to be used in benchmarks and tests.
+Some of its envisioned use-cases are:
+* Testing performance model extractors and predictors for distributed applications
+* Testing micro-service and cloud management mechanisms, such as multi-tier auto-scalers
+* Testing energy efficiency and power prediction and management mechanisms

+Note that the TeaStore does not feature a front-end load balancer for the WebUI.
+If you want to use multiple WebUI instances, you must configure a front-end load balancer yourself or configure your load driver to use all available WebUI instances.

 ## 1. Deploying the TeaStore